puppetlabs/puppet-docs/source/puppet/5.5/lang_reserved.markdown

 ### Environments

 [Environment][] names can contain lowercase letters, numbers, and underscores.
-That is, they must match the following regular expression:
+That is, they must match the following Ruby regular expression:

     \A[a-z0-9_]+\Z